 Perfected Posture.Stretching can help reverse long-term bad postural habits, particularly for those of us spending most of our day siting down.
 The most common postural types are kyphosis and hyperlordosis.
 Kyphosis is a hunchback posture, which shortens the chest muscles.
 Stretching through the chest and shoulders will help.
 Hyperlordosis (also known as swayback) is an excessive curve inward of the lower back, requiring you to stretch tighter back muscles.
 Bad posture is one of the best incentives to stretch.
 If you fix alignment your body will move better and feel better.
 Your workouts will become more effective because you will now easily access the correct muscles needed to optimize training.

 Improved Recovery.
 Stretching consistently is shown to increase blood flow to muscles, quickening recovery time and reducing the dreaded post-workout DOMS (delayed onset muscle soreness).
 After a workout use static stretches, holding in position for 10 to 30 seconds.
 And be sure you’re always working in a comfortable position to avoid over stretching.

-Will We Become More Flexible?
+Will I Become More Flexible?